datasciritwik/lsdembed/README.md

 ## API Reference

-### LSdembed Class
+### lsdembed Class

 #### `__init__(params=None)`
-Initialize the LSdembed model with optional parameters.
+Initialize the lsdembed model with optional parameters.

 #### `fit(texts, chunk_size=1000)`
 Fit the model on a corpus of texts.